icgc-argo-workflows/dna-seq-processing-tools/README.md

 2. If the planned work affects only one tool, name the branch with the tool's name as prefix, followed by '.release_version' (which is the same as the next new release tag, eg, `score-download.0.1.4`).
    During development, no code/file not related to this tool should be changed.
-3. In the tool CWL file update docker image and tag in dockerPull to include the same release version, for example: `quay.io/icgc-argo/score-download:score-download.0.1.4`.
+3. In the tool's Nextflow process file update docker image and tag in 'container' to include the same release version, for example: `quay.io/icgc-argo/score-download:score-download.0.1.4`.
 4. During the tool development, when it's ready local commits should be pushed to the git server to trigger automated Travis CI tests.
 Note that first trigger of the test may fail due to missing docker